chanind/amr-logic-converter/README.md

 expr.args[1].body.args[1].alignment # Alignment((3,))
 ```

+### Existentially Quantifying all Instances

+In ["Expressive Power of Abstract Meaning Representations"](http://www.mitpressjournals.org/doi/pdf/10.1162/COLI_a_00257), all instances are wrapped by an existence quantifier.
+By default AmrLogicConverter does not include these as it's likely not useful, but if you'd like to include them as in the paper you can pass the option `

 ## Contributing

 Contributions are welcome!
 Please leave an issue in the Github repo if you find any bugs, and open a pull request with and fixes or improvements that you'd like to contribute.
 Ideally please include new test cases to verify any changes or bugfixes if appropriate.